-Home to the sprawling University of Arizona (45,000 students) and founded in 1776 while still a part of Mexico, Tucson (population 535,000 with 1 million in the metro area) is one of the oldest continually inhabited areas in the country.
-Native Americans lived here for 4,000 years before Spanish missionaries and soldiers arrived in the late-1600s, and present day Tucson is proud of its frontier, Mexican and Native American roots.
-The city also has a military base, Davis-Monthan Air Force Base.
+Home to the sprawling University of Arizona (45,000 students) and a military base, Davis-Monthan Air Force Base, Tucson was founded in 1776 while still a part of Mexico.
+The city (population 535,000 with 1 million in the metro area) is one of the oldest continually inhabited areas in the country, with Native Americans living here for 4,000 years before Spanish missionaries and soldiers arrived in the late-1600s.
+Present day Tucson is proud of its frontier, Mexican and Native American roots.

-The city boasts a palpable Southwestern vibe, from the adobe and Mediterranean architecture to the large, tree-like saguaro cacti that pepper the landscape.
+The city boasts a palpable Southwestern vibe, from the adobe and Mediterranean architecture to the large, iconic tree-like saguaro cacti that pepper the landscape.
 Neighborhoods range from bedraggled to very nice.
+The median home price is $220,000.
 La Cholla Hills is a 55+ community with Southwestern-style patio homes and casitas.

 The city has nine senior centers, most of which offer congregate meals in addition to classes and activities.
 Many local businesses - including restaurants, movie theaters, museums, performing arts organizations and travel services - offer discounts to older adults.
 Most local hospitals and all branches of the local YMCA have programs for people age 55 or better.

 The SAGE Society (Study, Activity Growth and Enrichment), under the auspices of Roland Tseng College of Extended Learning at California State University Northridge, provides continuing learning-in-retirement experiences.
 Programs include discussion groups, study sessions, guest speakers, field trips and social events.
 The Univerisity has an Osher Lifelong Learning Insitute (OLLI), an organization that presents a variety of classes, trips and workshops for people age 50 or better.